apptainer/apptainer-userdocs/security.rst

 **************************

-Using a setuid binary to run container setup operations used to be essential to support containers on older Linux distributions, that were previously common in HPC and enterprise.
+Using a setuid binary to run container setup operations used to be essential to support containers on the older Linux distributions that were previously common in HPC and enterprise.

 Most distributions now have